apptik/jus/jus-jjson/README.md

 #JJson support for jus

-Custom Converters and Request which supports Jackson for serialization to and from JSON.
+Custom Converters and Request which supports JJson for serialization to and from JSON.

 ##Download